alethia/drupal-japan/custom/doc/README.txt

 ==================
 In development phase, be sure to regularly update your Git workspace (git pull), and to run make file again (using drush make command above).
-As new versions of modules can appear, make sure database is up-to-date to (drush updb).
+As new versions of modules can appear, make sure database is up-to-date too (drush updb).
 During first development phase, installing the site from scratch is a good way to ensure nothing has been left out.

 Update phase
 =============
-As soon as the drupal.co.jp site has been made live, and we want to keep the data the website will not be installed from scratch anymore.
+As soon as the drupal.co.jp site has been made live, and we want to keep the data, the website will not be installed from scratch anymore.
 This means update functions (hook_update_N) should be written.
 They may contain installation of new modules, features revert, or any needed custom code.
-From this moment, the make file should describe all project's versions.

 Hacking
 =======